South Point meeting focuses on high water usage - The Tribune

 “These people didn’t realize what they had”, Smith said.

-While Mayor Jeff Gaskin said he has seen people use sprinklers to water their roofs and cool their houses, and shared other anecdotes about waste.
+While Mayor Jeff Gaskin said he has seen people use sprinklers to water their roofs and cool their houses.
+He also shared other anecdotes about waste.

 “We are no being good stewards of our system,” Gaskin said.